 Either it is the best news “you’ve never heard …”

-At one extreme are those churches who rarely share any news about the ministries of the church – local, regional or global – during worship.
+At one extreme are those churches who rarely share any news about the ministries of the church — local, regional or global — during worship.
 A person who only attends worship likely will have no idea of the exciting things that happen in the life of the congregation, the community and the world because ministries are rarely, if ever, mentioned.
-People might never know, for example, of the children’s ministry into which the congregation has put so much effort, about the annual conference camp ministry, or The United Methodist Church’s denominational effort to overcome malaria in Africa.
+People might never know, for example, of the children’s ministry into which the congregation has put so much effort, about the annual conference camp ministry, or The United Methodist Church’s areas of ministry focus.
 Yet, this information might be exactly what God can use to inspire a person to become involved in the mission of the church.

 Or … “I’ve heard enough!”